You once referred to an article as a blog and vice versa because you didn’t know the difference between article and blog writing.

 One of the key differences between article and blog writing is the length.
 Blogs can range between 500 words to 1,000 words, depending on your clients’ needs.
 However, articles tend to be longer – from 1,000 words to 5000 words.

 Blogs are opinionated – that is, they are written from a writer’s perspective, from experience, and so on.
 For example, I may write a blog about becoming a writer from my experience as a freelance writer.

 On the other hand, articles are more scholarly and take a journalistic tone.
 They should be professional and formal.
 Unlike blogs, articles are not opinionated and should be backed by concrete statistics and expert advice in the industry.

-Reputable publications majorly publish articles, and these pieces usually go through a chain of editors to catch any grammar errors, and spelling mistakes.
+Reputable publications majorly publish articles, and these pieces usually go through a chain of editors to catch any grammar errors and spelling mistakes.

 However, things have changed, and editing has become a crucial step in the writing process.
 Nobody ever wants to read a piece full of grammar and typo errors.
-So even sole-proprietor bloggers would go an extra mile to hire editors to help them polish the content.
+So even sole-proprietor bloggers would go the extra mile to hire editors to help them polish the content.

 5. The Medium